 1. Chiang Mai CAD

 Chiang Mai CAD (Culture Art and Design) is a government-sponsored organization that puts on an incredible mass lantern release event every year.
-In 2021, the lantern release will take place on 19th and 20th November.
-Each ticket includes 2 khom loi sky lanterns, an all you can eat buffet, a krathong floating lantern, a Buddhist release ritual, and local Thai Lanna performances.
+In 2022, the lantern release will take place on the 8th and 9th of November.
+Each ticket includes 2 khom loi sky lanterns, an all-you-can-eat buffet, a krathong floating lantern, a Buddhist release ritual, and local Thai Lanna performances.

-Last year, the Chiang Mai CAD was scheduled to take place at the Cowboy Army Riding Club but was changed a few months before the event to the Sky Sport Stadium.
-This year the release will also take place at the Sky Sport Stadium with a capacity of 5000 people and the ability to release more than 6000 lanterns making for an incredible experience.
+This year the release will also take place at Chiang Mai Flower Field Nam Bo Luang sub district, San Pa Tong district, with a capacity of 3500 people and the ability to release more than 6000 lanterns making for an incredible experience.

 The CAD Chiang Mai release stage is a circle with seats located all around the stage so there are really no "bad" seats.